hmnd/google-account-checker/README.md

 1. Clone this repository by running `git clone git://github.com/humanoid/gAccountChecker.git`
 2. Download the requirements in _requirements.txt_ by running `pip install -r requirements.txt` in the cloned directory
-3. Downlaod the latest `chromedriver` for your OS from [here](http://chromedriver.chromium.org/downloads) and save it to the cloned directory
+3. Download the latest `chromedriver` for your OS from [here](http://chromedriver.chromium.org/downloads) and save it to the cloned directory

 # Usage